|

 Energy, #7,pp.62-69.
 These references are probably the best way

-to begin to explore excess heat phenomenon in ordinary water
+to begin to explore excess heat phenomenon in ordinary water solutions.

 • In the area of Vacuum Energy, a huge body of